-Your attorney will help you devise a repayment plan that will work for your particular debts if you are eligible for protection under Chapter 13.
+Your Chapter 13 bankruptcy attorney will help you devise a repayment plan that will work for your particular debts if you are eligible for protection under Chapter 13.

 Contact the Law Offices of Craig L. Cook Today

-To learn more about which chapter of bankruptcy is the most appropriate for you, contact the experienced legal team at the Law Offices of Craig L. Cook.
+To learn more about which chapter of bankruptcy is the most appropriate for you, contact the experienced Chapter 13 bankruptcy attorney team at the Law Offices of Craig L. Cook.
 Call us at 479-783-8000 or fill out the online contact form to schedule your free consultation today.